FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/6-log-management.md

 dashboards.
 In order to create a new dashboard, please proceed the following way:

 - Click on Dashboard symbol located on the right side
-- Confirm "Create new dashboard"
+- If you want to create a new dashboard: Confirm "Create new dashboard"
+- If you want to work with an existing dashboard: Select the dashboard from the list of existing dashboards

 ![Combining Visualizations in Dashboards](./images/Kibana-Dashboard.png)